Skip to main content

 No, collagen and gelatin are not the same, though they are closely related.
 Gelatin is collagen that has been cooked but not broken into small peptides, so it gels when cold.
 Hydrolyzed collagen has been broken down further, so it dissolves easily in hot or cold liquid.

-Yes, your body's own collagen production drops by about 1 percent each year after age 25, and the drop accelerates around menopause.
+Yes, your body's own collagen production drops by about 1% each year after age 25, and the drop accelerates around menopause.
 That is why fine lines, joint stiffness, and slower tendon recovery become more noticeable in your 40s and beyond.
 Adding collagen will not stop aging, but it can soften the slope.

 Deep-Dive Questions